top

 Modified CDR Test

-The Clinical Dementia Rating (CDR) test was originally designed to be administered by a trained professional.
-However, the level of expertise required to administer the test has been modified so that a family member or someone familiar with the individual can answer 6 questions about the person’s mental acuity and receive an immediate result.
-To be clear, this test questions caregivers not individuals with symptoms.
+The Clinical Dementia Rating (CDR) test was originally designed to be completed by a trained professional.
+However, the level of expertise required to completed the test has been modified so that a family member or someone familiar with the individual can answer six questions about the patient’s mental acuity and receive an immediate result.
+To be clear, this test questions loved ones or caregivers familiar with the individual showing symptoms, not the individual themselves.

-Taking the modified CDR Test only takes about 3 minutes and requires no personal information.
-This does not provide a definitive diagnosis, but it helps determine if additional steps are necessary.
+Taking the modified CDR Test only takes about three minutes and requires no personal information.
 Of the tests described here, this is the fastest and easiest for family members to complete.

 SAGE Test